adamcw/wordle-trie-packing/README.md

-How small can we represent the valid dictionary words, and can we beat Brotli compression by attempting to make a custom file format that leverages the very specific nature of the Wordle dictionary.
+How small can we represent the valid dictionary words, and can we beat Brotli compression by attempting to make a custom file format that leverages the very specific nature of the Wordle dictionary?

 [More information on compression and Brotli](https://blog.cloudflare.com/results-experimenting-brotli/).